Key Takeaways

 Keloid Considerations

-Keloid formation - excessive, raised scar tissue that grows beyond the boundaries of the original wound - occurs more frequently in people of African descent.
+Keloid formation - excessive, raised scar tissue that grows beyond the boundaries of the original wound - occurs more frequently in people of African descent, according to the AAD's keloid guidance.
 This is a legitimate concern but not a contraindication for hair transplant when properly managed:

 Afro Hair Transplant at Wholecares